frankframework/frank-manual/docs/source/deploying/properties.rst

   https://www.liquibase.org/.
 With LiquiBase, the file "classes/DatabaseChangelog.xml" in your project directory is executed.

+otap.side
+  If your site has multiple networks or departments, you can use this property to have specific properties for each.
+For example, if this property has value "v", then additional properties are read from file "SideSpecifics_v.properties".
+The default value is "xxx", causing additional properties to be read from "SideSpecifics_xxx.properties" if this file is present.
+See section :ref:`deploymentConfigureProperties` for more details on how properties are read.

 otap.stage
   Defines the DTAP stage of this deployment.
 Possible values are "LOC", "DEV", "TST", "ACC" and "PRD".
 These values are case insensitive.
 The